kubernetes-hy/kubernetes-hy.github.io/data/part-2/2-organizing-a-cluster.md

   hashgenerator-dep-7b9b88f8bf-lvcv4   1/1     Running   0          17m
 ```

-With labels we can even move pods to labeled nodes.
+With labels, we can even move pods to labeled nodes.
 Let's say we have a few nodes which have qualities that we wish to avoid.
-For example they might have a slower network.
-With labels and _nodeSelector_ configured to deployment we can do just that.
-First add _nodeSelector_ to the deployment and then label the node(s):
+For example, those might have a slower network.
+With labels and [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) configured for deployment, we can do just that.
+First, add a _nodeSelector_ to the deployment and then label the node(s):

 **deployment.yaml**